 5. Keep the Cozy

 One of the best parts about winter is the fact that we get to use really cozy blankets and pillows.
-Give me all the cozy things!
-When we did our holiday themed guest bedroom makeover I stocked the room with lots of oversized fuzzy pillows and this AMAZING faux fur throw from Pier 1.
-Seriously, you need this thing in your life.
-It’s the softest, warmest blanket on the planet.
-I’ll definitely be leaving these goodies out and using them around this house this winter.
+Give me alllllll the cozy things!
+I love using oversized fuzzy pillows and faux fur throw blankets.
+They instantly make any space feel more warm and inviting.

 Above all, do what inspires you and what feels good in your home.
 There are no rules you have to follow to decorate your home for winter.
 Truly, it’s about doing what makes you feel energized and refreshed for a new year.
 Even something as simple as fresh flowers can make all the difference.
 I bought this bouquet of baby’s breath for $4 from the grocery story a while back and I was shocked to get two weeks out of them.
 I love the little puffs of white.
 And am I crazy or do they remind you of snowflakes?
 Maybe that’s a stretch but I think it works.